relativitydev/relativity.testing.framework.api/README.md

 ### Logging

 Relativity.Testing.Framework.Api allows users to choose how much logging to share when providing stack traces.
-When EnableApplicationInsights is set to true, the logger disables logging stack traces of your code, while still sending other non-sensitive usage information relevant to Relativity.Testing.Framework.Api.
+When EnableApplicationInsights is set to true, the logger disables logging stack traces of your code, while still logging other non-sensitive usage information relevant for helping us debug.
 The flag is a boolean that should be set in your RunSettings with the Key="EnableApplicationInsights".
 For further details please read [Metrics-Collection.md](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api.Documentation/articles/Metrics-Collection.md).

 ## Contributing